Quinn Early: Martial arts and stuntman

 Early taught Choy Li Fut Kung Fu in San Diego and has written and published for Inside Kung Fu magazine.
 Early also serves as a stunt performer (both credited and uncredited) in both movies and television.
 IMDb credits him as having been a stunt double in productions for actors Will Smith, Michael Dorn, Richard Roundtree, Shemar Moore, Mike Epps, Mykelti Williamson and Chike Okonkwo.
-Early has served as writer for two episodes of This Is One and RSVP, as well as the 2023 television movie Stay Out.
+His credits also include writing for television and film.

-In January 2013, Early was one of several professionals named as part of a mentoring program to assist with former #1 overall draft pick JaMarcus Russell's potential comeback to the NFL.
+In January 2013, Early was one of several professionals named to a mentoring program for former number one overall draft pick JaMarcus Russell's potential return to the NFL.